aloeordown/huiliu/index.md

 <img class="profile-picture" src="photolh.png">

 Hi! there 👋, I am Hui Liu.
-I am a postgraduate student of Software Engineering at Guangxi Normal University, Guilin, Guangxi, P. R. China.
+I am currently an employee of China Tower, responsible for professional maintenance management.
+I obtained my Master's degree of Software Engineering in the autumn of 2023 from Guangxi Normal University.

+Even though I've started working in the corporate world, pursuing a Ph.D. is still my dream.
+I am continuing to strive for it.🌟

 ## Education